Hermeticpoet/BookClub-Milestone3/README.md

 * SQLAlchemy (ORM)
 * Virtual Environment (venv)

+The use of flask-bootstrap has somewhat thrown off my styles.
+I like the convenient use of in-built Macros such as, Forms, which builds the forms out nicely, however, my styles are not being applied.
+I am not as yet sure whether this is artifact of flask-bootstrap being more suited to Bootstrap3 and I am using Bootstrap4?
+I shall continue for now but keep in mind this issue for later resolution.
+The easier option may just be to use Bootstrap3 rather than 4 as my framework.
+If however, I can custom style the forms macros then I will continue with my use of Bootstrap4 instead.

 ### PostGreSQL Database

 version: PostgreSQL 12.1 / PostGIS 3.0.0 / plv8 2.3.13.
 Also installed psycopg2-binary==2.8.4 in order